Azure-Samples/ms-identity-java-spring-tutorial/1-Authentication/sign-in/README.md

   - Alternatively, click the link to `token details`.
 Since this is a protected page that requires authentication, you'll be automatically redirected to the sign-in page.
 - Follow the instructions on the next page to sign in with an account in the Azure AD tenant.
 - On the consent screen, note the scopes that are being requested.
-- Upon successful completion of the sign-in flow, you should be redirected to the home page (`sign in status`) or the `token details` page, depending on which button you opted to choose for signing in.
+- Upon successful completion of the sign-in flow, you should be redirected to the home page (`sign in status`) or `token details` page, depending on which button you opted to use for signing in.
 - Note the context-sensitive button now says `Sign out` and displays your username to its left.
 - If you are on the home page, you'll see an option to click **ID Token Details**: click it to see some of the ID token's decoded claims.
 - You can also use the button on the top right to sign out.
-- After signing out, you should be able to see your status is signed out.
+The status page will reflect this.

 > :information_source: Did the sample not work for you as expected?
 Did you encounter issues trying this sample?
 Then please reach out to us using the [GitHub Issues](../../../../issues) page.